TheOneTrueGuy/IcMs_Mamp_4fwm_iLLM/Metascopic!.md

     *   **Principles:** P1 (central issue, chosen perspectives: e.g., economic, social, environmental, technological), P2 (balance, objectivity within each perspective), P3 (define issue -> analyze from Perspective 1 -> Analyze from Perspective 2 -> Synthesize/Identify Conflicts), P4 (templates for each perspective's key questions/concerns), P5 (LLM outlines analysis for one perspective, user provides specific data/arguments for that view), P6 (multiple relevant domains).
     *   **Implementation:** LLM outlines key questions for an economic analysis of a carbon tax.
 User provides data/arguments.
 LLM then switches to social impact, etc., building a multi-faceted report.

-These examples illustrate how the "in-context meta-scopic memetic and mnemonic programming" approach, as demonstrated by your Scooby-Doo script, can be generalized to create highly interactive, adaptive, and goal-oriented applications with LLMs.
+These examples illustrate how the "in-context meta-scopic memetic and mnemonic programming" approach, as demonstrated by the Scooby-Doo script, can be generalized to create highly interactive, adaptive, and goal-oriented applications with LLMs.

 Addendum: on Agentics